Moving to Australia from New Zealand?

 Cairns Esplanade, lined with bars and restaurants, has a swimming lagoon.
 Northwest of the city, Daintree National Park spans mountainous rainforests, gorges and beaches.

-Cairns is a laid-back city best enjoyed outdoors.
+Cairns is a laid-back city that is best enjoyed outdoors.

 Population: 150,041 people